 In addition to written submissions, a specific time may be set aside at regular Board meetings for public comments regarding items from the posted agenda.
-Individuals who want to make public comments regarding an agenda item must sign up on the sheet provided by the District before the beginning of the Board meeting.
+Individuals who want to make public comments regarding an agenda item must provide a written request to the Superintendent no less than five business days prior to the day of the Board meeting.
 To provide notice to the public of matters to be discussed by the Board, only comments reasonably related to the posted agenda item will be permitted.
 The Board President will apply reasonable restrictions on individuals addressing the Board including but not limited to restrictions on the number of items to be considered, the number of spokespersons and the amount of time each spokesperson may have to address the Board.
+Each public comment period is limited to 5 spokespersons.
+Each spokesperson will be allowed up to 3 minutes to speak.
 If the meeting agenda is full, the Board President may reschedule an item for the next regular meeting.
 The Board President will set a time limit for the public comment portion of the meeting.
 No individual will be permitted to speak more than once during this part of the meeting.
 Each member of the public to speak will be given the same amount of time to address the Board.